Jurkovič Heating Plant: Sky Park

-The construction of Sky Park Residence, Sky Park Offices and the reconstruction of Jurkovič Heating Plant contributed to a significant revitalization of the original industrial area of the city which was hit by the bombing in 1944 during World War II.
+The construction of Sky Park Tower, Sky Park Residence, Sky Park Offices and the reconstruction of Jurkovič Heating Plant contributed to a significant revitalization of the original industrial area of the city which was hit by the bombing in 1944 during World War II.

 Sky Park Residence consists of four residential towers, three of which are already completed.
 The towers were designed by the architect Zaha Hadid and at the same time became one of her last projects before her death in 2016.
 The building of Sky Park Offices, designed by Vietzke & Borstelmann Architekten, was completed in 2021.
 The complex also contains a park with more than 35000 m of greenery which was designed by Igor Marko in cooperation with Townshend Landscape Architects.